Home Away from Home: Our Menlo Park Cottage

-As I mentioned in my last post, Matt, Evelyn and I made our first trip as a family out to northern California back in July.
-The purpose was not only for Matt to work on-site at the hospital, but also for us to get settled into our new home away from home, where Matt will be staying during the weeks he is working there.
+It was not only for a work trip for Matt, but we also needed to get settled into our new home away from home, where Matt will be staying during the weeks he is out there.

-As soon as we landed in San Jose for the first time on that Sunday afternoon, Ev, although great through both plane rides and sleeping much of the way, was getting pretty irritated with us.
-We stopped at our hotel to drop off our bags and put her down for a nap, but not long after it was off to IKEA to get our furniture picked out for the new place.
-We only had 2 nights in the hotel, so we had to be sure our furniture was purchased and delivered in time for delivery the next day.
-Since we’d still need to put everything together, I really wanted to be sure we wouldn’t be sleeping on the hardwood floor Tuesday night.
+As soon as we landed in San Jose for the first time on that Sunday afternoon, Ev (although great during both flights and sleeping much of the way) was getting pretty irritated with us.
+We stopped at our hotel to drop off our bags and put her down for a nap, but not long after we had to be off to IKEA to get our furniture picked out for the new place.
+We only had 2 nights in the hotel, so we had to be sure our furniture was purchased in time for delivery the next day.
+And since we’d still need to put everything together too, I really wanted to be sure we wouldn’t be sleeping on the hardwood floor Tuesday night.

-It was probably a little ambitious to fly across the country with an infant and then embark on a 3 hour IKEA mission all in the same day.
+In hindsight, it was probably a little ambitious to fly across the country with an infant and then embark on a 3 hour IKEA mission all in the same day.
 And as you would expect, it was…let’s just say, a disaster.
 Ev was patient with us at first, drifting in and out of sleep as we looked at sofa beds and dining tables.
 But before we could make it through the end of the showroom, she absolutely LOST it.
-Thank goodness the place was already packed with obnoxious, noisy, out of control children, or I might have felt a little more embarrassed.
+Thank goodness the place was already packed with obnoxious, noisy children, or I might have felt a little more embarrassed.
 But there we were, sitting on an ottoman in a walk-in closet display, changing a poopy diaper and trying to soothe a screaming baby.

 We should have skipped the marketplace, but I thought “we’re here, let’s just grab anything we see that we know we’ll need and come back for the rest”.
 Shortly after this failed logic, Ev had become inconsolable and we were rushing to get out of there.
 We made it through the marketplace and I thought to myself, “Thank God, we’re almost done!”